MicrosoftDocs/visualstudio-docs/docs/profiling/optimize-code-using-profiling-tools.md

   - We take a look at the memory usage.
 For .NET, we try the [.NET Object Allocation tool](../profiling/dotnet-alloc-tool.md) first.
 (For either .NET or C++, you can look at the Memory Usage tool instead.)
   - For ADO.NET or Entity Framework, we can use the [Database tool](../profiling/analyze-database.md) to examine SQL queries, precise query time, and more.

-Data collection requires the following steps:
+Data collection requires the following tasks:

-- We set the app to a Release build.
+- Setting the app to a Release build.
-- We select the CPU Usage tool from the Performance Profiler (**Alt+F2**).
+- Selecting the CPU Usage tool from the Performance Profiler (**Alt+F2**).
 (Later steps involve a few of the other tools.)
-- From the Performance Profiler, we start the app and collect a trace.
+- From the Performance Profiler, start the app and collect a trace.

 ### Inspect areas of high CPU usage